VitorTavaresO/HASS/README.md

 # HASS - Hypothetical Architecture Simulator System

+2 Simulator were created, one is a monocycle simulator and the other is a pipeline simulator

 This is a Simulator for a Hypothetical Architecture with the following instruction set:

 Format R